Menu

 With its lightness and strength, Chromoly frames and parts offer a smoother, more responsive ride, making it a worthwhile investment for anyone looking to elevate their BMX experience.

-So, when deciding between the two, consider Chromoly the ultimate upgrade for your BMX sessions.
+So, when deciding between the two, consider Chromoly the ultimate upgrade for your BMX sessions and progression.

 Further reading: